abood3ajawi/progresssoft-assignment/README.md

 3. **Docker Compose**: Use Docker Compose to run both containers simultaneously.

-## Note
+## Note to run

+1- run mysql docker manually then Build with meven.
-Please put the jar file under dockers directory.
+2- Please put the jar file under dockers directory.
+3- after that exec the docker-compose.